 For combo sleepers, we say the GhostBed is a decent option because it’s suitable for back, stomach, and side sleepers.
 However, we will note that the bed’s slow responsiveness can make switching positions a little more work than you might like.

 Is GhostBed A Good Mattress For Couples?

-Yes, we would say this is a good mattress for those who are sharing their bed with a partner, or maybe a large, well-loved pet.
+Yes, we would say this is a good mattress for those who share their bed with a partner or maybe a large, well-loved pet.
 The two features we like to highlight for couples are edge support and motion isolation.

 Edge support matters because sharing a bed with someone often means that one partner ends up pushed to the side of the mattress while the other hogs the middle.
 GhostBed has good edge support, so if that does happen, at least the unlucky sleeper won’t feel as if they’re about to roll off the bed.

 Motion isolation refers to how well the mattress limits cross-bed motion.
 Good motion isolation means that one partner’s tossing and turning won’t be felt by the other partner.
 GhostBed does a good job of limiting the transfer of motion, so you can sneak out of bed to watch midnight reruns of Seinfeld if that’s what you want to do.
 Just keep the volume down and your bed buddy will sleep right through it.